mendix/docs/content/developerportal/deploy/updating-a-mendix-application.md

     ![Step 2, Start the update process](attachments/updating-a-mendix-app/2_click_update.png)

-3. The 'Update App' popup that appears shows you the information of the current active software version.
-The number of the App version shows the release number of the versioned deployment package.
-This is the release that is currently running on this server.
+3. The 'Update App' popup that appears shows you information about the current active app.
+The App version shows the release number of the deployment package that is currently running on this server.
+The Mendix server version shows the used version of the server distribution, which is the same as the Studio Pro version where the deployment package has been created with.

     ![Step 3, Release details and overview of all server versions](attachments/updating-a-mendix-app/3_update_app.png)